3dbeb41841bfbfcc24d55143816cf7f1/homebrew/readme.md

 ## What is a Package Manager?

 A package manager is simply a tool that helps us install, update, and remove software on our computers.
-Package managers are usually CLI programs that are fast and flexible.
+Package managers are usually CLI programs that are fast and flexible, making it very easy to install other CLI applications.

 ## What is Homebrew?